MOD-Magazine/MOD-Magazine/April23/projects-of-the-month.md

 ## [Physics Toys](https://modrinth.com/mod/physics-toys)

 This one is seriously cool.
-Physics Toys lets you play with physics entirely on the server (you could even use e4mc to setup a testing game for your friends).
+Physics Toys lets you play with physics entirely server-side (you could even use e4mc to set up a testing game for your friends).
 I'm not sure what Patbox does to the server to make it do these things, but I do know that it's awesome.
 A picture is worth more than 1000 words:

 ![A pillager outpost being exploded](./assets/physics-toys.png)

-This server fuelled madness is powered by a healthy amount of packets (may God save your internet connection), Rayon (a well known physics library), and the new display entities added in a recent snapshot.
+All this madness is powered by Rayon (a well known physics library), a lot of packets, and the new display entities added in a recent snapshot.

-These new entities come in 3 varieties: block, item, and text.
+These new entities come in 3 variants: block, item, and text.
 It'll be exciting to see what datapack-ers, mod creators, and server-side modders will do with these new tools in the coming months.

 I, for one, cannot wait to see what the resident server wizard does next - I hear a tech mod is on the horizon at some point.